el-sherbini/To-Do-List/README.md

 # To-Do-List
-Simple To-Do List using (PUG.js, SASS, JAVASCRIPT)
+Simple To-Do List App using PUG.js, Sass, and JavaScript with the ability to store data using local storage.